- Lateral approach (CRIF)

 Option 3: Anterior extension through hip capsule

-Click here to see a full description of the anterolateral approach.
+For a full description see the anterolateral approach.